x-atlas-consortia/ubkg-neo4j/Generation_framework/README.md

 The integration of an ontology into the UBKG requires two types of script file:

-### Triplet information: edges, nodes, and (optional) relations metadata
+### 1. OWLNETS: triple store information--edges, nodes, and (optional) relations metadata

-Source data from an ontology is converted into the [OWLNETS](https://github.com/callahantiff/PheKnowLator/wiki/OWL-NETS-2.0) format.
+Source data from an ontology is converted into files of triple store data--i.e.,
-OWLNETs files represent ontologies as simple subject-predicate-object triples and metadata.
+* _edges_, or triples of assertions in subject | predicate | object format
+* _nodes_ metadata
+* optional _relations_ metadata

-* For ontologies that are described in OWL files, the architecture uses the PheKnowLator package, as described below, to extract OWL file content to OWLNETS format.
+* For ontologies that are published in OWL files, the triple store data is in a set of files in [OWLNETS](https://github.com/callahantiff/PheKnowLator/wiki/OWL-NETS-2.0) format.
+The OWL files are converted using the PheKnowLator package, as
-* For ontologies that are not described with OWL files (e.g., HUBMAP, UNIPROTKB), custom converters create files that conform to the OWLNETS format.
+* For ontologies that are not described in OWL files (e.g., HUBMAP, UNIPROTKB), custom converters create files that conform to the OWLNETS format.

-### Stage 2
+### 2. Integration of assertions into CSV files
-The OWLNETS-UMLS-GRAPH script, described below, converts data from the OWLNETS files into content that can be integrated into the base UMLS CSV structure.
+The OWLNETS-UMLS-GRAPH script, described below, converts data from the triple store files into content that can be integrated into the base UMLS CSV structure.

 ### Logging